 Step One: Prepare the sushi rice.
 Cook the sushi rice according to the package instructions.
 Once the rice is cooked, season it with a mixture of rice vinegar, sugar, and salt.
 Gently fold the seasoning into the rice while it's still warm.
 Allow the rice to cool to room temperature.

 Step Three: Prepare the pre-grilled unagi.
-If the pre-grilled unagi is whole, cut it into slices and brush it with the tare sauce.
+Put it on a baking sheet and broil it in the oven for 6-8 minutes.
+If the pre-grilled unagi is whole, cut it in half lengthwise down the middle.
+Then, cut it into diagonal slices and lightly brush it with the tare sauce.

 Step Five: Form the nigiri.
 Wet your hands with water to prevent the rice from sticking.
 Take a small amount of seasoned sushi rice and shape it into an oblong mound, about the size of your index finger.